occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 To get started with subscriptions refer to [Using Subscriptions](#using-subscriptions).

+### EventStore Operations

+Occurrent event store implementations may optionally also implement the `EventStoreOperations` interface.
+It provides means to delete a specific event, or an entire event stream.
+For example:

+{% capture java %}
+// Delete an entire event stream eventStoreOperations.deleteEventStream("streamId");
+// Delete a specific event
+eventStoreOperations.deleteEvent("cloudEventId", cloudEventSource);
+{% endcapture %}
+{% capture kotlin %}
+// Delete an entire event stream eventStoreOperations.deleteEventStream("streamId")
+// Delete a specific event
+eventStoreOperations.deleteEvent("cloudEventId", cloudEventSource)
+{% endcapture %}
+{% include macros/docsSnippet.html java=java kotlin=kotlin %}

+These are probably operations that you want to use sparingly.
+Typically, you never want to remove any events, but there are some cases, such as GDPR or other regulations, that requires the deletion of an event or an entire event stream.
+You should be aware that there are other ways to solve this though.
+One way would be to encrypt personal data and throw away the key when the user no longer uses the service.
+Another would be to store personal data outside the event store.

+Another feature provided by `EventStoreOperations` is the ability to update an event.
+Again, this is not something you normally want to do, but it can be useful for certain strategies of GDPR compliance.
+For example maybe you want to remove or update personal data in an event when a users unregisters from your service.
+Here's an example:

+{% capture java %}
+eventStoreOperations.updateEvent("cloudEventId", cloudEventSource, cloudEvent -> {
+    return CloudEventBuilder.v1(cloudEvent).withData(removePersonalDetailsFrom(cloudEvent)).build();
+});
+{% endcapture %}
+{% capture kotlin %}
+eventStoreOperations.updateEvent("cloudEventId", cloudEventSource) { cloudEvent ->
+    CloudEventBuilder.v1(cloudEvent).withData(removePersonalDetailsFrom(cloudEvent)).build()
+})
+{% endcapture %}
+{% include macros/docsSnippet.html java=java kotlin=kotlin %}

 ## Views

 Occurrent has no built-in support for views/projections, it's up to you to create and store views as you find fit.
 But this doesn't have to be difficult!